SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Abstract

 \section{Abstract}

-Crafting an ideal prompt for Large Language Models (LLMs) is a challenging task that demands significant resources and expert human input.
-Existing work treats the optimization of prompt instruction and in-context learning examples as distinct problems, leading to sub-optimal prompt performance.
-This research addresses this limitation by establishing a unified in-context prompt optimization framework, which aims to achieve joint optimization of the prompt instruction and examples.
-However, formulating such optimization in the discrete and high-dimensional natural language space introduces challenges in terms of convergence and computational efficiency.
-To overcome these issues, we present \frameNamenospace, an efficient automatic prompt optimization framework that combines the generative capability of LLMs with the global search proficiency of evolution algorithms.
-Our framework features a multi-phase design incorporating innovative LLM-based mutation operators to enhance search efficiency and accelerate convergence.
-We conduct an extensive evaluation of our approach across 35 benchmark tasks.
-The results demonstrate that \frameName significantly outperforms the state-of-the-art baseline methods by a large margin whilst maintaining good efficiency.
+Designing optimal prompts for Large Language Models (LLMs) is a complicated and resource-intensive task, often requiring substantial human expertise and effort.
+Existing approaches typically separate the optimization of prompt instructions and in-context learning examples, leading to in-cohesive prompts that is defined and represented by suboptimal task performance.
+To overcome these challenges, we propose a novel Cohesive In-Context Prompt Optimization framework that refines both prompt instructions and examples.
+However, formulating such an optimization in the discrete and high-dimensional space of natural language poses significant challenges in both convergence and computational efficiency.
+To address these issues, we introduce, \frameNamenospace, a scalable and efficient prompt optimization framework that adopts metaheuristic optimization principles and strategically balances exploration and exploitation to enhance optimization performance and achieve efficient convergence. \frameName features a quad-phased design that alternates between global traversal (exploration) and local optimization (exploitation) and adaptively chooses LLM operators during the optimization process.
+We have conducted a comprehensive evaluation across 35 benchmark tasks, and \frameName significantly outperforms state-of-the-art baseline methods by a large margin, achieving an average performance gain of {\bf 13.94} while reducing computational costs by {\bf 58.67}\%.